Jacob Curry

 Areas to Improve

-• **Adding Bulk and Functional Strength:** To consistently hold up against the run at the Power Five level, Curry will need to add significant size and strength to his frame.
-This will be crucial for taking on and shedding blocks from larger offensive linemen and tight ends.
+- **Adding Bulk and Strength**: To consistently handle the physical demands of playing linebacker in the Big 12, Curry will need to add significant lean mass and functional strength to his frame.
+This will be crucial for taking on and shedding blocks from Power Five offensive linemen and holding his ground in the run game.

 College Projection